hameddavodi/Persian-Youtube-Analytics/DATA API V3 and Youtube.md

     video_df = pd.concat([video_data], ignore_index=True)
     comments_df = pd.concat([comments_data], ignore_index=True)
 ```
+comments_data
+> a table of "1297 rows × 2 columns"

+video_data
+> a table of "1297 rows × 13 columns"

+and we have turned them into dataframes

 Note: In this step we could use `video_df = video_df.append(video_data, ignore_index=True)`, but in some cases I got an error and then I used concat to tackle the problem.

 So to prevent further use of quotas of API key lets save data in csv files: